schivei/php-go/README.md

 - Be reliable and always safe
 - Deploy Go code without re-building the PHP extension

-## TODO:
+## DOING:

-- [x] Support exporting functions
-- [x] Support all scalar types in arguments and return values
-- [ ] Support exporting constants
-- [ ] Support slices, maps (copying)
-- [ ] Support objects (proxying)
+- [X] Support GoLang Http Requests

 ## Install

-You can download this package using "go get".
-When using "go get", you'll have to [set your $GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) first.
+You can download this package using "go install".
 Then you can run:

 ```
-go get github.com/arnaud-lb/php-go
+go install github.com/schivei/php-go
 ```

-When this is finished, change directories to the included "ext" folder:
+When this is finished, go to your project directory and run:

 ```
-cd $GOPATH/src/github.com/arnaud-lb/php-go/ext
+php-go
 ```

-Then configure and make the binary:
+You also can pass binary directory as argument:

 ```
-phpize && ./configure && make && sudo make install
+php-go /path/to/bin
 ```

+The extension will be built and placed in the current directory.

-Then add ``extension=phpgo.so`` to your php.ini, or call php with ``-dextension=phpgo.so``
+Then copy the resulting ``phpgo.so`` to your PHP extensions directory and add ``extension=phpgo.so`` to your php.ini.

+Alternatively, you can use ``phpgo.so`` from the ``bin`` directory.

-Note: php-go supports PHP 7 (non-ZTS).
-For PHP 5, use the php5 branch.
+Note: php-go supports PHP 8+ (non-ZTS).

 ## Usage